 Many of our friends and family members have been duped into believing that artificial sweeteners like Splenda® are saviors to prevent diabetes and obesity.
 However, the health risks associated with the ingredients in Splenda, or sucralose, are extensive and downright troublesome.
 As research continues to investigate the details, more negative effects are surfacing.

 Sucralose is one of the top artificial sweeteners that’s used globally in reduced-calorie and diet foods and beverages.
 Although it’s marketed as a better alternative for your figure, the health profile for sucralose has raised concerns among researchers, and the many sucralose side effects and dangers can’t be ignored.

 Instead of grabbing those yellow packets of Splenda and turning to “sugar free” products in hopes of cutting calories, opt for healthier sugar substitutes that give your recipes a natural sweetness and provide antioxidants, vitamins, minerals and even fiber.

 What Is Sucralose?

-In 1998, the FDA approved sucralose for use in 15 food and beverage categories, including water-based and fat-based products like baked goods, frozen dairy desserts, chewing gum, beverages and sugar substitutes.
+In 1998, the Food and Drug Administration (FDA) approved sucralose for use in 15 food and beverage categories, including water-based and fat-based products like baked goods, frozen dairy desserts, chewing gum, beverages and sugar substitutes.
 Then, in 1999, the FDA expanded its approval for use as a general-purpose sweetener in all categories of foods and beverages.